SynergystSource/Arduino-Serial-over-Ethernet/README.md

 This is the initial release version, so there are bugs and some limitations.
 I am working on making the stock firmware/code more friendly to conventional serial communication software.

-So far this is compatible with Minicom(more clients will be tested later..) with semi-stock settings.
+So far this is compatible with GtkTerm(more clients will be tested later..) with semi-stock settings.